September 15, 2023 CustomEssay.com Ghostwriting

 A good place to start is the reference list of your course reading list.
 This list can help you find leading authors in your field, as narrowed down by your instructor.
 In addition, use your university or college library databases in order to find more recent items.
 It is important to pick the kinds of sources that address the ideas you want to investigate, not just the first few papers on the topic that come up in a search.

-Sometimes, in order to make sure that you have the right materials, it pays to spend time going to a library instruction workshop at your university.
+Sometimes, in order to make sure that you have the right materials, it pays to spend time going to a library instruction workshop at your university or college.

 Remember, you need time to read your chosen sources meticulously and critically.
 Examine authors’ specific arguments and viewpoints so that you can decide whether or not you will choose to agree with them in your essay.
 Finally, read scholarly papers to refine your own ideas and to investigate out your thesis point.
 Ensure that you are able to refer to ideas and arguments other than your own, and enhance your work by summarizing scholars’ points of view.